ibm-cloud-docs/Db2onCloud/copy_db.md

 - Move between Standard or Enterprise Plans.

 Because the copy instance creates a new instance and restores your existing backup, it’s important to keep the following in mind:
+- The new instance will have the same amount of resources as the instance it was copied from.
 - Create a full backup of the data you want restored onto the copy.
 Any data written after the backup will not be moved across.
 - When moving between plans or instance types, an outage will be required to point your apps to the new hostname and port.